Point72/csp/docs/wiki/how-tos/Write-Output-Adapters.md

 ```

 This is a perfectly fine node, and serves its purpose.
 Unlike input adapters, output adapters do not need to differentiate between *historical* and *realtime* mode.
 Input adapters drive the execution of the graph, whereas output adapters are reactive to their input nodes and subject to the graph's execution.

 However, there are a number of reasons why you might want to define an output adapter instead of using a vanilla node.
-The most important of these is when you want to share resources across a number of output adapters (e.g. with a Manager), or between an input and an output node, e.g. reading data from a websocket, routing it through your csp graph, and publishing data *to the same websocket connection*.
+The most important of these is when you want to share resources across a number of output adapters (e.g. with a Manager), or between an input and an output node, e.g. reading data from a websocket, routing it through your CSP graph, and publishing data *to the same websocket connection*.
-For most use cases, a vanilla csp node will suffice, but let's explore some anyway.
+For most use cases, a vanilla CSP node will suffice, but let's explore some anyway.

 ### OutputAdapter - Python